 XSML is a fund manager investing in frontier markets in Central and East Africa.
 XSML, eXtra Small Medium Large, aims to grow small businesses into medium and large enterprises.

 International investors are increasingly interested in emerging markets.
 Yet small and medium sized enterprises (SMEs) continue to have difficulty finding the right financing.

 XSML, eXtra Small Medium Large, founded in 2008, bridges this gap by investing in small businesses to help them grow into medium and large enterprises.

-XSML manages two funds with a focus on frontier markets in Central and East Africa: the Central Africa SME Fund and the African Rivers Fund.
+XSML manages three funds with a focus on frontier markets in Central and East Africa: the Central Africa SME Fund, the African Rivers Fund and African Rivers Fund III.
 Our local teams of 14 investment and operating professionals have experience in emerging and frontier markets in private equity, corporate and development banking and corporate restructuring with offices in Kinshasa (DRC) and Kampala (Uganda).

 2008 – Founding of XSML

 November 2010 – Close of first fund under management, the Central Africa SME Fund, which invests debt and equity in SMEs in frontier markets as the Democratic Republic of Congo (DRC) and Central African Republic (CAR).

 2015 – CASF is fully invested

 February 2016 – Close of second fund, the African Rivers Fund (ARF).
 This fund has a similar mandate as CASF but extends its geographical reach to Congo-Brazzaville and Uganda.
 Between the two funds, total assets under management are now at USD 69 million.

 December 2019 – ARF is over 100% invested